 Please feel free to contact me concerning any problems that you are experiencing in this course.
 You do not need to wait until you have received a poor grade before asking for my assistance.
 Your performance in my class is very important to me.
 I am available to hear your concerns and just to discuss course topics.
-Feel free to contact me by email, phone or set up an appointment to meet me at my office at the Southwest College located at 5601 West Loop South, Houston, Texas.
+Feel free to contact me by email, phone or come by my office at the Southwest College located at 5601 West Loop South, Houston, Texas 30 minutes before class or meet with me after class.